snowplow-archive/snowplow.github.com/_posts/2014-08-12-snowplow-java-tracker-0.5.0-released.md

 {% endhighlight %}

 <h2><a name="callback">3.
 Emitter callback</a></h2>

 The Emitter class now supports callbacks for success/failure of sending events.
-If events failed to be sent we didn't want to just drop them, but rather give you the option on how to handle that case.
-You can now pass in a class using the `RequestCallback` interface to the `Emitter` object.
-Here's an example which should be easier to understand:
+If events fail to send, you can now choose how to handle that failure, by passing in a class using the `RequestCallback` interface to the `Emitter` object.
+Here's an example to make it easier to understand:

 {% highlight java %}
 Emitter emitter = new Emitter(testURL, HttpMethod.GET, new RequestCallback() {
   @Override